xusong-20/Distilled-Light-GaitSet/README.md

 Before training or test, please make sure you have prepared the dataset and the parameter files of GaitSet

-the silhouettes after pretreatment **MUST have a size of 64x64**.
+The silhouettes after pretreatment **MUST have a size of 64x64**

-Futhermore, you also can test our code on [OU-MVLP Dataset](http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html).
+Futhermore, you also can test our code on [OU-MVLP Dataset](http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html)

 ## Citation
 Please cite these papers in your publications if it helps your research: